pramsey/pramsey.github.io/_posts/2022-10-17-need-to-know.md

 Inevitably you will make a mistake, so you'll need to understand a **debugger**, probably gdb or lldb, which are glorious command-line tools with their own terse commandline syntax.

 Ooops!
 Forgot the **UNIX commandline**!
 That's table stakes, really, but there you go.

+Also forgot **git**, which is one of the few tools that is common across most branches of practical modern IT.

 The documentation is all in **DocBook XML**, but you can probably figure that out by inspection.